cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 After identifying that `ADCS` was running (`retro-DC-CA`), we moved forward to check for vulnerable certificate templates these are configurations within `ADCS` that, if misconfigured, can allow low-privileged users (or even computer accounts) to request certificates impersonating privileged accounts (like `Domain Admins`).

+**What Are Certificate Templates?**
+>In a Windows Active Directory Certificate Services (ADCS) environment, certificate templates are like blueprints used to create digital certificates.Think of a certificate template like a form you fill out at the bank — it already has predefined fields and rules.
+Depending on how the form is designed, some people may be allowed to fill it out, others not.
+{: .prompt-tip }

 This checks for templates that are known to be vulnerable like (Allow low-privileged users or machine accounts to request certificates, Allow client authentication, Don't require manager approval or certificate request signing).

 ```powershell